 Antihistamines are H1-receptor antagonists that provide symptomatic relief of allergic signs caused by histamine release, including pruritus and anaphylactic reactions.
 They are also used as sedatives and antiemetics.
 Antihistamines belong to different classes and are categorized as first- or second-generation (also called nonsedating) antihistamines.
 First-generation antihistamines may cause adverse effects because of their cholinergic activity and ability to cross the blood-brain barrier.
 Second-generation antihistamines are more lipophobic than first-generation antihistamines and are thought to lack CNS and cholinergic effects at therapeutic doses.
 Antihistamines are often found in combination with other ingredients (eg, decongestants, analgesics like acetaminophen or NSAIDs) in many OTC cold, sinus, and allergy medications.

 Chlorpheniramine is a first-generation propylamine-derivative antihistamine.
 Oral absorption of chlorpheniramine in dogs is rapid and complete, reaching peak plasma concentrations in 30–60 min.
 Chlorpheniramine maleate undergoes substantial first-pass effect.
 Chlorpheniramine and its metabolites are primarily excreted in urine.
 The recommended dose in cats and dogs is 1–2 mg and 2–8 mg respectively, PO, bid-tid.
 Mild clinical signs such as depression and GI upset have been reported for dosages <1 mg/kg.
 Significant clinical signs such as ataxia, tremors, depression or hyperactivity, hyperthermia, and seizures may be seen within 6 hr of ingestion of large amounts.

-Last full review/revision March 2012 by Safdar A. Khan, DVM, MS, PhD, DABVT
+Last full review/revision August 2014 by Safdar A. Khan, DVM, MS, PhD, DABVT